VitruvianOS/Vitruvian/README.md

-## V\OS README
+## V/OS README

-Vitruvian is a modern operating system written in C++.

-V\OS aims to provide a user experience that is free from unneeded complexities while still retaining the power of the linux kernel.
+Vitruvian is the Operating System with the human at the center.

 #### Video backends